 Tips on 529 Plan Investing

-• If you’re looking for ways to invest in your family’s education, a financial advisor can help you create a financial plan.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goalsget started now.
+- If you’re looking for ways to invest in your family’s education, a financial advisor can help you create a financial plan.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/fluxfoto, ©iStock.com/zimmytws, ©iStock.com/MicroStockHub